 If you're facing a utility shut-off, other less drastic options might solve the problem.
 It's a good idea to explore all avenues before filing for Chapter 7 bankruptcy.

 If you owe back payments on utility services and you file for bankruptcy, the utility company cannot alter, refuse, or discontinue your service.
 This prohibition, although similar to bankruptcy's automatic stay, is found in a different section of the bankruptcy code.
 (11 U.S.C. §366.)
 It also prohibits utility companies from shutting off or refusing to provide service just because you filed for bankruptcy.

-Although the prohibition on utility shut-offs kicks in as soon as you file for bankruptcy, it won't last forever without further action from you.
+Although the prohibition on a utility shut-off kicks in as soon as you file for bankruptcy, it won't last forever without further action from you.
 Within 20 days of your filing, you must provide the utility company with "adequate assurance" that you will pay future utility bills.
-If you don’t comply with this requirement, the utility company can require a deposit.
+In other words, the utility company can require a deposit.

 There are other programs and laws that might help you prevent a utility shut-off.
 For example, many states prohibit utility cut-offs in extreme weather.
 And some states have programs that offer utility discounts to certain people, like senior citizens or low-income families.
 To learn more, see Preventing a Utility Shut-Off.

 If you decide that bankruptcy is your best option for preventing utility termination, you might have to file quickly.
 If you don't have time to complete all of the required bankruptcy forms, you can file the petition and a few other items to start the process and stop the shut-off, and then file the remaining documents within 14 days.
 To learn more, see Emergency Bankruptcy Filing.

 |Take our bankruptcy quiz to identify potential issues and learn how to best proceed with your bankruptcy case.|